Caravan and Motorhome Club: The National

 Each year, the club holds a "National Rally" over the Spring Bank holiday at the end of May.
 The rally usually taking place in the grounds of a stately home and can attract up to 10,000 caravanners at a time.

 The first National Rally was held at Leamington Spa in 1936 and attracting 100 caravans.
 In 2007, for the Club's Centenary year, the 80th National Rally was held in the grounds of Blenheim Palace, Oxfordshire from Friday 25th to Tuesday 29 May.

 Other services

 The club offers a variety of other services with the intention of supporting and improving the lifestyle and holidays of its members.
 They offer a variety of insurance products including caravan, motorhome, car, breakdown, holiday, home and pet coverage.

-They also provide overseas ferry and pitch bookings for members looking to holiday overseas, as well as an extensive range of technical advice.
+They also provide overseas ferry and pitch bookings for members looking to holiday overseas, as well as technical advice.

 The club is also active in lobbying on behalf of its members.